stelar-eu/vocational-score-raster/README.md

 Here you may find a lightweight and easy to use template that can encapsulate any data analysis and interlinking tools ready to run inside the KLMS Cluster.

+> This template is made for tools written in **Python**.
+Other language templates may also be implemented following this paradigm.

 # Directory Structure